MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 **Troubleshooting:**
 * if you are playing YouTube clips, they might break off and/or stutter.
 This is a buffering issue.
 See troubleshooting at the end of this document.
-* if you add a web stream or URL which is invalid, this might create the *VLC* media player to revert to what it played the last time it was launched.
+* if you add a web stream or URL which is invalid, this might create the audio player to revert to what it played the last time it was launched.
 If your jukebox seems to become erratic, check the URLs in your audio folder.

 ## <a name="webapp"></a>The Jukebox Web App